andy5995/vs-fltk/docs/faq.md

 </compoent-a>
 ```

 `component-a` will be built with its own `prop-1` and `prop-2` inherited from the self mixin.
-However, the content of `prop-1` is applied & lost after compilation, while `prop-2` can be queried during runtime.
+However, the content of `prop-1` is applied & lost after compilation, while `prop-2` can be queried at runtime.
 Mixins can be mutated at runtime as well, but an explicit update request must be triggered onto a component for it to be updated & reflect such changes.
+(TODO: Carefully consider this)

 > What is mutable in a runtime instance?